cloudflare/pingora/docs/README.md

 # Pingora User Manual

 ## Quick Start
-In this section we show you how to build a barebones load balancer.
+In this section we show you how to build a bare-bones load balancer.

 [Read the quick start here.](quick_start.md)